 The winter can be a big drain on your finances.

-So use our winter checklist to ensure you are prepared for when the colder, damper, darker days roll in.
+Here's our comprehensive checklist to ensure you are prepared for when the colder, damper, darker days roll in.

-The ‘Big Six’ energy companies are working with the Government to offer free energy efficiency measures to make homes warmer and bring down energy bills through the Energy Company Obligation (ECO).
+All large energy suppliers are working with the Government to offer free energy efficiency measures to make homes warmer and bring down energy bills through the Energy Company Obligation (ECO).

 Improvements on offer include free loft insulation, cavity wall insulation and/or a replacement boiler.

-There’s no obligation to carry out the changes and you don’t have to be a customer to qualify.
+It's worth looking around to see what you could get: there’s no obligation to carry out the changes and you don’t have to be a customer of a supplier to qualify.

 Get a boiler service